a fee-based online consultation clinic for Obstetrics & Gynecology

 Diagnosis of HPV Infection (Genital Warts)

-• Visual inspection: Genital warts are diagnosed by visual inspection.
+Genital warts can be diagnosed by visual inspection.
 The flat moist flesh colored growths are easily identifiable.

-• Genetic tests: The HPV DNA can be identified inside cervical and vaginal cells in infected women.
+The HPV DNA can be identified inside cervical and vaginal cells in infected women.
 This is a definitive test for HPV infection.
+Regular pap smears should be done in all women in the reproductive age group to identify HPV infection and cervical cellular changes.

 Treatment of HPV Infection